TriplyDB/Documentation/docs/triplydb-js/index.md

    Note that for SPARQL `construct` queries, we use method `.statements()`, while for SPARQL `select` queries, we use method `.bindings()`.

-   Additionally, saved queries can have 'API variables' that allow you to specify variables that are used in the query.
+   Additionally, saved queries can have API variables that allow you to specify variables that are used in the query.
 Thus, if you have query parameters, pass their values as the first argument to `results` as follows:

    ```ts
    // For SPARQL construct queries.